 How much to take

-Take APO-Ezetimibe/Simvastatin only when prescribed by your doctor.
+Take APO-Ezetimibe/Simvastatin only as prescribed by your doctor.

 Because of the increased risk of muscle problems, the APO- Ezetimibe/Simvastatin 10/80

-tablet is only for patients at high risk of heart disease problems who have not yet
+tablet is only for adult patients at high risk of heart disease problems who have

 How to take it